Xertes0/space_invaders-em/README.md

 ```

 ## Cross compile for windows without using docker
+If you are using debian 11 which this script was tested on you can propably skip the following preparations
+1. Make sure `toolchains/cross-linux-mingw64.cmake` sets the right root path and compilers
+2. Make sure `conan/profiles/cross-linux-mingw64` has the right toolchain path and compiler version

-To build and package into zip file
+To build and package into a zip file
 ```bash
 bash ./build.sh cross-linux-mingw64
 ```